rentry/rentry.github.io/_posts/2017-08-17-back-from-the-camera-shop.md

 The FM3A is compact and delightfully analog (it has an indicator needle, not an LCD).
 It has a top shutter speed of 4000 (twice that of the F3 and quadruple that of the FE), and it has the most sophisticated metering of any Nikon manual-focus camera in history.
 Nikon made this camera for professional and enthusiast photographers for whom the [FM series](https://kenrockwell.com/nikon/fefm.htm) was the benchmark.
 These photographers resisted the increasing reliance on electronics and the expanding size of the F4, F5, and (later) F6 cameras.

 The FM3A has been a great backup camera, but it’s likely to become my default camera.
-It has the dimensions, weight, and features of a go-to camera.
+It has the dimensions and features of a go-to camera.

+## Making images
-It’s just about making images, which is so easy these days.
-These cameras help us make them with meaning, purpose, and longevity.
+It’s absurdly, ostentatiously easy to make images these days.

+These cameras help us make images with meaning, purpose, and longevity.
+Loading film into a chamber, setting exposure, manually focusing, choosing lenses...the process makes the images more meaningful and of higher quality.

+Thankfully, we have the best of both worlds.